inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 # Shiny Dashboard

-For this demonstration to save space, a shiny dashboard will be created to give flexible filtering options between different forecasting methods.
+For this demonstration we primarily focuses on *ARIMA* modeling, a shiny dashboard will be created to give flexible filtering options between different forecasting methods used in the full analysis.

 We used 7 different methods which we won't go into detail (for more read the forecasting section on [Inertia7](https://www.inertia7.com/projects/8)).